Table of Contents

 Consider minimizing the number of tools and gadgets in your kitchen.

 The less you have cluttering your kitchen, the better off you'll feel.
 It can be struggle at first... because everyone needs three potato mashers stuffed into a drawer, that you had no idea were there in the first place, right?
 Oops, is that just me?

 Once you reduce the number of utensils, bowls, glasses and gadgets to only what you actually need, you’ll breathe a sigh of relief.
 Open space is a beautiful sight to behold.
 Bonus: You get to feel good about donating your extras.

 Do a clean sweep after dinner.

-Each night, finish cleaning up the dinner dishes, take out the garbage and then sweep the floor.
+Each night, finish cleaning up the dinner dishes, take out the garbage and then sweep the floor (we love using this Dyson Vacuum).
 Just do it.
 You’ll thank me later.
 It really doesn’t seem like a huge thing, but trust me, sometimes a little goes a long way.

 So there you have it - the true story of How Cleaning My Kitchen Changed My Life.
 What are your best tips to keep your kitchen clean?
 Where do you look to make changes when something has to give?

 Got your kitchen under control, but maybe the laundry is giving you nightmares?
-Check out Tanya's post on How to Keep Up with Laundry.
+Check out our Simple Solutions to a Tidy Home Bundle.

 Cheers to a healthy lifestyle and living FULLforLife!